Compact Data Structures for Network Telemetry

 \subsection{Programmable Network Devices}

-The emergence of programmable network devices, including switches and network interface cards (NICs), is poised to change all that.
-The \emph{data plane} of these devices is programmable at the level of individual packets, with flexible parsing and computation based on packet header fields, as well as memory for accumulating information across successive packets.
+The emergence of programmable network devices, including switches and network interface cards (NICs), is poised to change all that. \red{Network devices have long run software in the \emph{control plane} to track changes to the network topology and compute routes.
+Now,} the \emph{data plane} of network devices is increasingly programmable at the level of individual packets, with flexible parsing and computation based on packet header fields, as well as memory for accumulating information across successive packets.
 A prominent early example is the Reconfigurable Match Table (RMT) architecture~\cite{pisa} that was the basis for the Intel Tofino chipset~\cite{tofino}, which has been a popular platform in the networking research community.
-Other examples of programmable switches include Broadcom Trident~\cite{trident}, Juniper Trio~\cite{trio}, and Aruba CX 10000~\cite{aruba}.
+Other examples of programmable switches include Broadcom Trident~\cite{trident}, Juniper Trio~\cite{trio}, Aruba CX 10000~\cite{aruba}, and \red{Xsight X2~\cite{oxide}}.
 These switches are programmed using domain-specific languages like P4~\cite{p4,p416} and NPL~\cite{npl}.
 In addition, programmable (\emph{smart}) NICs are available from various vendors, including Netronome~\cite{netronome}, Pensando~\cite{pensando}, Mellanox~\cite{mellanox}, and Xilinx~\cite{xilinx}.
-Whereas high-speed switches often use programmable ASICs (application-specific integrated circuits), SmartNICs often use technologies like Field Programmable Gate Arrays (FPGAs) and multi-core engines that offer greater flexibility but necessarily operate at lower speed.
+Whereas high-speed switches often use programmable ASICs (application-specific integrated circuits), SmartNICs often use technologies such as Field Programmable Gate Arrays (FPGAs) and multi-core engines that offer greater flexibility but necessarily operate at lower speed.

 Flexible packet processing on network devices enables network administrators to customize the measurement data to the task at hand by collecting, analyzing, and even acting on the measurement results directly as the packets fly by.
 For example, a network switch could identify the traffic responsible for a backlogged queue, and mark or drop the offending packets to alleviate the congestion.
 As another example, the switch could identify the IP addresses of servers sending response traffic that does not correspond to any recent client request, and drop the unsolicited traffic.
 As yet another example, the switch could identify senders contacting a large number of distinct receivers, or receivers contacted by a large number of distinct senders, to detect and mitigate denial-of-service attacks.
 These and other telemetry tasks capitalize on programmability to group related packets with common header fields into a \emph{flow} and then compute and store per-flow statistics ranging from simple counts to more sophisticated performance and security metrics.